lstein/Net-ISP-Balance/README.md

 monitored and will be brought up when it is once again working.
 Choose a host that is not likely to go offline for reasons unrelated to your network connectivity, such as google.com, or the ISP's web site.
-If this column is absent, then the host will default to www.google.ca, which is probably not what you want!
+If this column is absent or named "default", then the host will default to www.google.ca, which is probably not what you want!

-The fifth column (optional) is a weight to assign to the service, and is only valid for ISP rows.
+The fifth column is a weight to assign to the service, and is only valid for ISP rows.
 If weights are equal, traffic will be apportioned evenly between the two routes.
 Increase a weight to favor one ISP over the others.
 For example, if "CABLE" has a weight of 2 and "DSL" has a weight of 1, then twice as much traffic will flow through the CABLE service.
-If this column is omitted, then equal weights are assumed.
+If this column is omitted or marked "default", then a weight of 1 is assumed.

+The sixth column is the IP address for the gateway host for this service.
+If absent or named "default", the system will attempt to guess the proper gateway automatically.
+Note the guessing algorithm relies on the fact that the gateway is usually the first address in the IP range for the network attached to this interface.
+If this is not the case, then routing through the interface won't work properly.
+Enter the correct gateway IP address in this field to correct this.

 <li> (optional) Make edits to the firewall and route rules.